Candas Fiogbé

-Candas Bah Yovo Fiogbé (born 18 January 2005) is a Beninese footballer who plays for Italian club Atalanta U23 and the Benin national team.
+Candas Bah Yovo Fiogbé (born 18 January 2005) is a Beninese footballer who plays for Greek Super League 2 club Athens Kallithea and the Benin national team.

 Club career

 In 2011, Fiogbé was spotted by the Codjia Nedville Football Scuola (CNFS) in Ouidah.
 The following year, the academy organized trials in Italy with Inter Milan, Juventus, Hellas Verona and Atalanta.
 Following the trial, the twelve-year-old Fiogbé joined the academy of Atalanta.
 He remained with the club until 2023 when he signed his first professional contract at the age of eighteen after becoming a regular starter for the club's reserve side.
 Fiogbé scored six goals and tallied two assists in the first five matches of the 2024–25 UEFA Youth League including one against Arsenal and a brace against Shakhtar Donetsk.

 In late 2024, Fiogbé attracted interest from Lille OSC and Toulouse FC of France's Ligue 1 and SV Darmstadt 98 of Germany's 2.
 Bundesliga.